willfaught/paige/README.md

     web_master: ""
   search:
     hide_page: false
+  section_pages:
+    full_pages: false # Display full pages in the list of pages.
   style: "" # CSS included at the end of the stylesheet, before layouts/paige/style-last.css.
   table_of_contents:
     max_width: ""